 Parish Update

-THE COLLECT FOR THE FOURTH SUNDAY OF LENT
+THE COLLECT FOR THE SECOND SUNDAY OF EASTER

 UPCOMING EVENTS – Mark Your Calendars